 Also, it’s easy to read and I’m not hiding anything – you can verify my source and check my assumptions.
 Additionally, there are a ton of useful libraries – I used JQuery and Google Charts to build this calculator.

 Citations & Data and Code License

 Find the 2015 annual income percentile data here.
 Just hit ‘view source’ on the calculator for that part of the code.

-Using and quoting us doesn’t change for this piece – you are free to quote excerpts of this article, or to quote the calculator (or produce screen shots of the calculator) with a link back to Don’t Quit Your Day Job, whether you have compliments, comments, questions or criticism.
-The contract only applies on the code/software front:
+Using and quoting us doesn’t change for this piece – you are free to quote excerpts of this article, or to quote the calculator (or produce screen shots of the calculator) with a link back to Don’t Quit Your Day Job.
+Send your compliments, comments, questions or criticism. he contract only applies on the code/software front:

-You are free to use, analyze, and modify and create derivative works of the code and/or data, as long as you cite Don’t Quit Your Day Job… as your source.
+You are free to use, analyze, and modify and create derivative works of the code and/or data, as long as you cite and link to Don’t Quit Your Day Job… as your source.

 Additionally, you agree the code and data is provided AS IS, with no implied warranties expressed or implied.
 In no event shall we be liable for any claim, damages, or other liability whether in an action of contract, tort, or otherwise, arising from, out of or in connection to our software or data.

 - IPUMS-CPS: Miriam King, Steven Ruggles, J. Trent Alexander, Sarah Flood, Katie Genadek, Matthew B. Schroeder, Brandon Trampe, and Rebecca Vick.
 Integrated Public Use Microdata Series, Current Population Survey: Version 3.0.
 [Machine-readable database].
 Minneapolis: University of Minnesota, 2010.